Visionbi/a_guide_for_the_perplexed/7_Logging.md

 * Prefer logging to local files (not affected by network problems).
 * Logging into a database is a valid option, but may slow down your processes.
   When logging into a database, schedule a maintenance plan to avoid bloated tables.
-* When logging to files, devise a file rotation policy.
+* When logging files, devise a file rotation policy.
-* Loggers should have as little impact as possible on your running processes - use fault-tolerant protocols and don't allow loggers to block, slow down or fail your processes (in case of log failure).
+* Loggers should have as little impact as possible on your running processes - use fault-tolerant protocols and don't allow loggers to block, slow down or cause your processes to fail (in case of log failure).
-* Use unique identifiers for each log entry. this may come handy during debugging.
+* Use unique identifiers for each log entry.
+This may come handy during debugging.
 * Aggregate and analyze logs using standard industry tools (e.g. Logstash, Graylog).
 * When running in production, automate alerting (on WARNINGs, ERRORs and CRITICAL events).